-A book for young girls with autism spectrum conditions
+A book about sexuality and masturbation for girls and young women with autism and related conditions

 Receive the latest UBC Press news, including events, catalogues, and announcements.Subscribe to our newsletter now